Doctor Love (film): Plot

-Dr. Love is the story of Vinayachandran, is an unsuccessful romantic novel writer who helps people with love issues.
-Because of his ability to help people in solving love issues he gets a job as a waiter in a college canteen, that also to solve a love issue of a Professor but after entering the campus, he helps a student Sudhi to get his lover Manju and thus he becomes a hero.
-He is given the title Doctor Love - Romance Consultant by all the students in the campus.
+Dr. Love is the story of Vinayachandran, an unsuccessful romantic novel writer who helps people with love issues.
+Because of his ability to help people solve love issues, he gets a job as a waiter in a college canteen, which also aids the hearty affair of a Professor.
+But after entering the campus, he helps a student, Sudhi, to get his lover, Manju, and thus, becomes a hero.
+He is given the title Doctor Love - Romance Consultant by all the students on the campus.